fauxparse/isolation/README.md

 Feeling a little more relaxed today in general, which is nice.
 I should do a workout tomorrow, though, it's been a few days.

+# Day 8: Thursday 2 April

+I have been on video calls literally all day.
+It's 4:30pm and my butt hurts from sitting at my desk.
+I'm hungry, I'm tired, and I don't have the energy to exercise or prepare food.
+Now is the time I would normally order delivery and go for a walk once I've eaten, but obviously that's not an option.
+I'm just gonna collapse for a bit and see how I feel when my brain's stopped leaking out my ears.

 ## To do sometime

 - [ ] Email counsellor about remote therapy sessions